santhoshpkumar/Cuda-Install-and-Setup/README.md

 ```
 sudo apt install nvidia-410
 ```
-Note: only you add the PPA, the latest driver should already be listed by default
+Note: once you add the PPA, the latest driver should already be listed by default

 # Install other import packages